Peer-to-Peer Device Authority (P2PDA) is a software architecture pattern for building applications where:

 Unlike traditional architectures that depend on cloud storage, sync engines, or shared databases, P2PDA ensures that data lives, flows, and is controlled entirely at the device level.

-P2PDA is the foundation of a Local-Only approach to app architecture, enabling cloudless, user-controlled collaboration—by design.
+P2PDA is the foundation of a Local-Only approach to app architecture, enabling cloudless, user-controlled sharing—by design.

 The P2PDA pattern powers many features you use daily: